Jimmy Tierney Joins ISHOF’s One in a Thousand Campaign, “I’ve Aways Been Enthralled With Swimming History”

 “Hopefully if others down the road can get inducted then I’ll be able to make it down but it’s a terrific honor for him and he has been one of our leaders in success nationally and internationally for quite a bit of time now.
 It’s definitely time for him to be honored for everything he has done for the sport.”

 Jimmy Tierney has been the head coach of Division II McKendree in Lebanon, Illinois, since building the program from the ground up in the fall of 2016.
 In 2020, his men’s team was leading the NCAA championships after day 1 before the meet was cancelled and was never concluded.
-His swimmers won the Division II NCAA title in the 200 medley relay in 2020 as well asin the 1000, who broke the NCAA Division II record in the 1000 and 1650 in 2021.
+His swimmers won the Division II NCAA title in the 200 medley relay in 2020 as well as Fabio Dalu in the 1000, who broke the NCAA Division II record in the 1000 and 1650 in 2021.

 Join the One in a Thousand Club by helping ISHOF on a monthly or one-time basis.